Should you refinance your current home loan or stick to your existing one?

 If something doesn’t feel right early on, it might be time to look for another lender.
 For example, if a lender is slow in approving your loan or doesn’t communicate well during the period when they’re trying to win your business, there’s a strong chance their service might not improve once they’ve gotten your business.

-It’s also worth talking to your existing lender when considering refinancing with another lender.
-Some lenders might go to unexpected and extreme lengths to keep you, such as waiving fees, rather than letting you go to a competitor.
+It’s also worth talking to your existing lender when considering refinancing.
+Some lenders might go to unexpected and extreme lengths to keep you, such as waiving fees and lowering interest rates, rather than letting you go to a competitor.
 That can be especially true if you’ve made all your payments on time and have been with that lender for a number of years.

 Unfortunately, those who want to refinance but have been late in paying their bills and owe considerable amounts on a credit card might not be able to find a lender who is going to offer very good rates.